 - Meanwhile, bring a medium pot of water to a boil.
 Add the honey and whisk well to dissolve.
 Preheat your oven to 425°F (220°C).
 Add the seeds to a rimmed tray or shallow bowl.

 - Boil the bagels: Add 2 to 3 bagels into the pot and simmer for 30 seconds on each side for a thin crust.
 Note: if using cold dough from the fridge, the bagels might not float to the surface right away.
 Give them a nudge after 30 seconds or so and be patient.
-Using a slotted spoon, transfer the bagels back the sheet pan you used earlier, placing them rounded side up.
+Using a slotted spoon, transfer the bagels back to the sheet pan you used earlier, placing them rounded side up.

 - Once slightly cool but still wet, dip the rounded side of the bagels into the seeds to coat.
 Place back onto the sheet pan and finish boiling the rest of the bagels.